dplamenov/php-mvc/documentation/09validation.md

 </pre>
 - Validate method is from Validate trait.
 - Validate method expected two parameters:
 - First param is Object of type Request (this is data).
 - Second param is validation rules as associative array.

+#Validation rules
+1. min
+2. max
+3. string
+4. required